Divorce Property Settlement Process in NSW

 In theory, it is possible.
 But there are multiple moving parts involved in a property settlement, such as conveyancing and making an application for consent orders to the family court, which make the process complicated and very time-consuming.
 It’s therefore highly recommended that you seek professional advice and assistance in relation to your property settlement.

-Whether or not your partner is entitled to half of your property will depend on a number of factors, such as:
+Whether or not your spouse is entitled to half of your property will depend on a number of factors, such as:

 • Who initially purchased the property